1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

     Long story short: Klipper is an 'alternative' firmware which gives you way more possibilities and even functions for configuring and using your 3D printer.
 If you don't know what Klipper is, this may be a good start for your research: [All3DP: Klipper](https://www.all3dp.com/topic/klipper)

+## Installing Klipper
+Reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) postet a description about how to create the necessary `firmware.bin` file for installing Klipper: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/)
+So I won't go over that procedure here once again.

+You'll also find links to `printer.cfg` files for the **Go** and the **Neo** in that thread which makes it even easier to get started with Klipper.

 ## Klipper and Slicers
 Due to the fact that Klipper uses extended G -code and macros, there are a few things to be aware of when using certain slicers like Cura, PrusaSlicer, SuperSlicer etc.
 In the following I'll just go over Cura and SuperSlicer really quick as I used them both and SuperSlicer is a fork (with enhanced functionality) of PrusaSlicer.